build-your-own-internet/byoi/chapters/002-smol-internet/README.md

-# Let's make an Internet!
+# Let's make an Internet

-## Goals for this section:
+## Goals for this section

 In the previous chapter, we build a small network of 2 machines that could ping each other.
 Now, we want to build on that structure to add a second network.
 Once we have another network, we'll need to start building routes for machines on each network to be able to communicate with each other.